 All of these feature contests are live on ITV Racing including some of the biggest stars and Cheltenham runners today.
 All horse racing fans should enjoy Grade 1 action from the Festival featuring superstar racehorses.

 This is one of the races where Cheltenham runners have quite a lot of crossover with other Festival contests.
-While there are 34 initial entries for the Ryanair Chase this year reduced to 28, then just 12 and a final field of nine, plenty defect to the Champion Chase or Gold Cup.
+While there are 33 initial entries for the Ryanair Chase this year, plenty defect to the Champion Chase (10 double entered) or Gold Cup (14 have this option).

 Bear that in mind when looking at Cheltenham odds for this race.
-The potential field includes a French-trained horse alongside the usual mix of UK and Irish hopefuls.
-It’s inevitable that final declarations will feature fewer Cheltenham Festival runners because entrants have other targets:
+The potential field includes an almost even split between UK and Irish hopefuls.
+It’s inevitable that final declarations will feature fewer Cheltenham Festival runners because entrants have other targets.

 There are now six Grade 1 novice hurdles or chases at the Cheltenham Festival.
 While these relatively inexperienced horses at either discipline have the option of running in the handicaps, top-class ones often try and prove their credentials in the following: